-Ineligibility for More Than Two Terms.
+Ineligibility for More Than Two Terms

-No county officer shall be eligible to hold his office more than two terms in succession.
+Sec.
+7. No county officer shall be eligible to hold his office more than two terms in succession.

-Salaries.
+Salaries

 Sec.
-8. The Legislature shall fix the compensation by salaries of all county officers, and of con-stables in cities having a population of 5,000 and stables in cities having a population of 5,000 and upwards; except that public administrators, surveyors and coroners may or may not be salaried officers.
+8. The Legislature shall fix the compensation by salaries of all county officers, and of constables in cities having a population of 5,000 and upwards; except that public administrators, surveyors and coroners may or may not be salaried officers.
 The salary of any county, city, town, or municipal officer shall not be increased or diminished after his election, or during his term of office; nor shall the term of any such officer be extended beyond the period for which he is elected or appointed.

-All Counties Liable for State Taxes.
+All Counties Liable for State Taxes

-No county, nor the inhabitants thereof, nor the property therein shall be released or discharged from its or their proportionate share of taxes to be levied for state purposes, nor shall commutation for such taxes be authorized in any form whatever.
+Sec.
+9. No county, nor the inhabitants thereof, nor the property therein, shall be released or discharged from its or their proportionate share of taxes to be levied for state purposes, nor shall commutation for such taxes be authorized in any form whatever.

-Municipal Corporations, Not Created by Special Acts-Charters for Cities of 20,000 or More-Adoption of Charter-Amendment of Charter.
+Municipal Corporations, Not Created by Special Acts-Charters for Cities of 20,000 or More- Adoption of Charter-Amendment of Charter